Bilderbibel aus Padua

 Patron: Francesco Novello da Carrara?

 Illumination: 529 images – an intoxicating cycle of miniatures illustrating the Old Testament from Exodus 1:11 to the end of the Book of Joshua, with brief legends in old Italian.
 The descriptions are brief because the pictorial narrative speaks for itself!
-The miniatures are in principle describing the Biblical events, but they are permeated by secular content.
+The miniatures are basically describing the Biblical events, but they are permeated with secular content.

 Binding: Black leather binding with elegant gold embossing on the endpapers, hand-sewn headband, facsimile and commentary volume in handmade linen slipcase.

 Commentary Volume for the Facsimile Edition: Dr. Karl-Georg Pfändtner (Director of the Staats- und Stadtbibliothek Augsburg) and Dr. Ulrike Bauer-Eberhardt (formerly of the Bayerische Staatsbibliothek, Munich).
-Ger. translation of the old Italian text: Dr. Marina Molin Pradel (Bayerische Staatsbibliothek) in collaboration with Prof. Dr. Norbert Kössinger (Otto-von-Guericke-Universität Magdeburg).
+German translation of the text in old Italian: Dr. Marina Molin Pradel (Bayerische Staatsbibliothek) in collaboration with Prof. Dr. Norbert Kössinger (Otto-von-Guericke-Universität Magdeburg).

 Print run : 680 copies